harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - the usage between the two comes down to *accent*
 - `/l/` can replace `/ɫ/` for *enunciation* (e.g. "fill", "ball")
 - `/ɫ/` is written as `/l/` for convenience

-#### Allophones

-We've covered before that an **allophone** is any set of indistinguishable speech sounds used to pronounce a single phoneme.

-We're not going to cover every allophones of each phonemes in GA, but we'll cover the allophones of `/t/`.

-In GA, `/t/` is rather particular and has more allophones than other phonemes.
-- Aspirated "True" T `[tʰ]` : "top", "tap", "time", "talk", "train"
-- Unaspirated T `[t]` (generally for `/st/`) : "stop", "star", "stick"
-- Flapped T `[ɾ]` : "uh-oh", "coating", "betting", "atom", "bottle"
-- Glottal/Nasal Release T `[ʔ]` : "button", "mountain", "curtain", "certain"
-	- Emphatic/Coda T : "won't", "apartment", "lightbulb", "right now"
-- Unreleased T `[t̚]` (word final, unaspirated) : "amount", "ancient", "cat", "goat", "vent", "patient"

-> [!warning] Although google search is telling me that there is "regular" `/t/`, I'm not getting a sound explanation or example of such.
-> It seems to me that `/t/` sounds differently based on where it is placed :
-> - Initial (aspirated or unaspirated)
-> - Middle (flap or stop)
-> - Final (unreleased)

-> [!important] The allophones of `/d/` are similar to the allophones of `/t/` in a few ways.
-> - Alveolar Flap `[ɾ]` : "buddy", "leader"
-> - Nasal Release : "hidden"

-> [!important] In GA, phonemes like `/p, k/` have aspirated, unaspirated, and unreleased allophones.

 ### Vowels